cyberme0w/OpenGL-Project/README.md

 - [x] Change aspect ratio to 16:9 in the camera's inner parameters.
 Why does the browser still show it as 1:1? -> Viewport and aspect ratio also need to be changed

 ### GL.4: Lighting calculations with vertex shader
-- [ ] Change the small cube so its color is processed by the CPU and not the shader.
+- [x] Change the small cube so its color is processed by the CPU and not the shader. (set lighting to false)
-- [ ] Change the small cube so two opposite sides are black and the rest is red.
-Why are the corners hard to see?
+- [x] Change the small cube so two opposite sides are black and the rest is red.
+Why are the corners hard to see? (since there is no lighting, there is no change to the color)
 - [ ] do some crazy shader stuff (GL4cdef)

 ### GL.5: Rasterisation and Texturing